0xBora/Claim-Enabled-for-Contract-Owner/README.md

 # Claim-Enabled-for-Contract-Owner

+## A Nodejs repo issue that I want to take a look at: https://github.com/nodejs/node/issues/47747
 ## Cardano Smart Contract with Secure Withdrawal via Aiken/Lucid
 This Cardano smart contract allows for the secure deposit of ADA, ensuring that only the contract's owner has withdrawal privileges.
 The off-chain codebase is developed in TypeScript, compiled to JavaScript for Node.js execution.
 Contract validation is articulated through Aiken, enforcing strict ownership checks for withdrawals